Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-staking.md

 AXIASolar uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
 It is designed with the roles of **validators** and **nominators**, to maximize chain security.
 Actors who are interested in maintaining the network can run a validator node.
 At genesis, AXIASolar will have a limited amount of slots available for these validators, but this number will grow over time to over one thousand.

-The system encourages DOT holders to participate as nominators.
+The system encourages SOLAR holders to participate as nominators.
 Nominators may back up to 16 validators as trusted validator candidates.

 Validators assume the role of producing new blocks in [BABE](learn-consensus#babe), validating parachain blocks, and guaranteeing finality.
 Nominators can choose to back select validators with their stake.